Archie: To Riverdale and Back Again

 Archie: To Riverdale and Back Again is a 1990 American live-action made-for-television comedy film based on comic book characters published by Archie Comics.
-It was produced by DiC Entertainment and premiered on NBC Sunday Night at the Movies on May 6, 1990.
-It was shown in Britain as Weekend Reunion.
+It was produced by DIC Entertainment and premiered on NBC Sunday Night at the Movies on May 6, 1990.
+As the comic historically had minimal distribution in the United Kingdom and Australia, it was entitled when it aired in those countries as Weekend Reunion.

 Plot

 Archie Andrews, fifteen years after graduating from Riverdale High, has become a successful lawyer and is preparing to marry his fiancée, Pam, and move to "the big city".
-Before doing that, however, he returns home to Riverdale for his high school reunion and save his friend Pop Tate's diner.
+Before doing that, however, he returns home to Riverdale for his high school reunion and in an attempt to save his friend Pop Tate's diner.

-Archie and company are all now in their early thirties, with the trials and tribulations one might expect to have happened to such a group over the years:
+Archie and company are all now in their early thirties: